-NSG 2290 Nursing in the International Community (1)
+NSG 2290 Nursing in the Global Community (1)

-This course explores issues, philosophies and cultural differences in nursing in the international community and compares nursing and health care in the United States to that of other nations.
+Explores issues, philosophies and cultural differences in nursing in the global community.
+Compares nursing and health care in the United States to that of other nations.
 Prerequisite: sophomore standing or permission of instructor.